ugis22/predicting_survival_hepatitis/README.md

 ## Predicting survival of patients with liver disease
 ## Introduction
 Prognosis is an important part in the assessment of any disease.
-Particularly, liver disease has become one of the most common causes of death around the world after heart disease and cancer.
+Particularly, liver disease has become one of the most common causes of death around the world, after heart disease and cancer.
 Independently of etiology, cirrhosis is the final end point in patients with progressive liver disease, though it can be variable from patient to patient.
 As a consequence, establishing a method to assess the prognosis of a particular patient with liver disease still remains a challenge.